(A short story about Don Bosco's life and his Mission To Love)

 Part 3: John Bosco's Ministry Begins

 On June 5, 1841, John was ordained to the priesthood in Turin.
 He celebrated his first Mass the next day in the church of St. Francis of Assisi.
 "During my first Mass," he said, "I asked for the gift of efficacy of speech, and I think I got it!"

 With ordination came the release of a powerful spiritual energy, which, joined to his rare human gifts, was calculated to exert a lasting influence on modern youth.

 The beautiful Lady of his dreams was not slow in showing Don Bosco (Don is the title given to priests in Italy) just what she expected him to do.
 On the feast of Mary Immaculate, December 8, 1841, the first sign came.
-While vesting for Mass, the priest heard the sacristan shrieking at a poor youngster who had sneaked in to get warm.
-"Here, call the boy back," cried Don Bosco, "he's my friend."
+While vesting for Mass, the priest heard the sacristan shrieking at a poor young boy who had sneaked into the church to get warm.
+"Here, call the boy back," cried Don Bosco, "he's my friend!"
 The boy came over to Don Bosco.

 Don Bosco asked, "What is your Name?"

 "Bartholomew Garelli" the boy answered.